The Sicilian (film): Post-production

 After location work was finished, Cimino took the footage straight to his editing room to begin cutting.
 Cimino did not report any of his progress on the editing.
-In May, 1987, after six-months of editing, Cimino had a 143-minute version that he was very happy with.
+In May 1987, after six-months of editing, Cimino had a 143-minute version that he was very happy with.
 However, he had final cut only up to 120 minutes.
-He knew there would be problems if he showed Begelman only the long version, so he asked his editor, Lizi Gelber to prepare a short one as well.
+He knew there would be problems if he showed Begelman only the long version, so he asked his editor, Lizi Gelber, to prepare a short one as well.
 He told her to simply cut out all the action sequences — which were spectacular and showed where the money had gone — and string together all the remaining dialogue sequences so the movie would be 120 minutes of talk.
-A lavish wedding scene that was supposed to be interrupted by a violent attack cut directly to a hospital, where guests were being treated for injuries suffered at an attack that hadn’t occurred on-screen.
-Begelman was reportedly outraged by the quality of the 120-minute cut: he considered it to be a “bad joke.”
-The problem was that the final-cut provision in a director’s contract is inalienable — the producer has no legal right to change what is delivered.
+A lavish wedding scene that was supposed to be interrupted by a violent attack cut directly to a hospital, where guests were being treated for injuries suffered at an attack that had not occurred on-screen.
+Begelman was reportedly outraged by the quality of the 120-minute cut: he considered it to be a "bad joke."
+The problem was that the final-cut provision in a director's contract is inalienable — the producer has no legal right to change what is delivered.
 Cimino was essentially saying: accept the longer cut or you have to release the short version.

-However, what Cimino did count on was Begelman not only knew how to play just as dirty, but even dirtier — the executive producer set aside [née: violated] their contract with Cimino when he went behind his back and asked another filmmaker (and friend) if he would assist with re-cutting the picture (down to the requisite 120 minutes total running time).
+However, what Cimino did count on was Begelman not only knew how to play just as dirty, but even dirtier — the executive producer set aside their contract with Cimino when he went behind his back and asked another filmmaker (and friend) if he would assist with re-cutting the picture (down to the requisite 120 minutes total running time).

 Lawsuit

-When Michael Cimino got wind of Gladden Entertainment's new cut of The Sicilian, he demanded an arbitration hearing with the Director's Guild of America.
+When Michael Cimino got wind of Gladden Entertainment's new cut of The Sicilian, he demanded an arbitration hearing with the Directors Guild of America.
 "The judge in the arbitration acknowledged the film's approaching release date by giving us a speedy hearing," according to Bruce McNall.
 Bert Fields represented the producers.
 Cimino's lawyers used a precedent established by Fields in an earlier case: Fields aided Warren Beatty's win in a dispute over final cut with the producers of the movie Reds, a finding that stated a contract granting a director final cut was absolutely binding.
-The month-long Directors Guild arbitration hearing looked as if it would go Cimino’s way — the Guild were never sympathetic to any weakening of their members’ power.
-However, Cimino had made a fatal error on which the case eventually turned: it was proved that he had neither been involved in nor even seen the 120-minute version that purported to be his “final cut.”
+The month-long Directors Guild arbitration hearing looked as if it would go Cimino's way — the Guild were never sympathetic to any weakening of their members' power.
+However, Cimino had made a fatal error on which the case eventually turned: it was proved that he had neither been involved in nor even seen the 120-minute version that purported to be his "final cut."
 He had simply given Lizi Gelber instructions (leaving it up to her how it could be assembled).